Ultimator14/mx-puppet-slack/README.md

 ## Install Instructions (from Source)

 * Clone and install:
-    ```
+    ```bash
     git clone https://github.com/Sorunome/mx-puppet-slack.git
     cd mx-puppet-slack
-    npm install
+    yarn install
     ```

+    If install complains about `node-canvas`, you can let it compile from source by installing the build dependencies and rerunning install:
+   - For Ubuntu:
+     ```bash
+     sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
+     ```
 * Edit the configuration file and generate the registration file:
-    ```
+    ```bash
     cp sample.config.yaml config.yaml
     # fill info about your homeserver and Slack app credentials to config.yaml manually
-    npm run start -- -r # generate registration file
+    yarn start -- -r # generate registration file
     ```
 * Copy the registration file to your synapse config directory.
 * Add the registration file to the list under `app_service_config_files:` in your synapse config.
 * Restart synapse.
 * Start the bridge:
-    ```
+    ```bash
-    npm run start
+    yarn start
     ```
 * Start a direct chat with the bot user (`@_slackpuppet_bot:domain.tld` unless you changed the config).
     (Give it some time after the invite, it'll join after a minute maybe.)
 * Get your Slack tokens as below, and tell the bot user to link your workspaces:
     ```
     link MYTOKEN (see below for details)
     ```
 * Tell the bot user to list the available rooms: (also see `help`)
     ```
     list
     ```